Featured photo by Gavin Whitner, musicoomph.com

 And I don’t mean sleeping at your workstation – but improving sleep quality at home.

-So, the next time your neighbours are throwing a blasting party way past midnight and interrupting your sleep routine, put on some white noise in the background to block out excess sounds.
+So, the next time your neighbors are throwing a blasting party way past midnight and interrupting your sleep routine, put on some white noise in the background to block out excess sounds.
 If you sleep better, you’re more likely to restore your creative abilities and be productive the next day.
+You can even use a time tracking app to measure your productivity levels and see if there has been an improvement.

 White noise promotes relaxation